trade-copilot/ape-ai-docs/Features/Companions/what-are-companions.md

 ---

-## 🎭 What is a Persona?
+## 🎭 What is a Companion?

-A **persona** is your AI's trading personality and focus.
-When you choose a persona, you're telling the AI:
+A **companion** is your AI's trading personality and focus.
+When you choose a companion, you're telling the AI:
 - What kind of trader you are
 - What timeframes you care about
 - What type of analysis you need